marnec/ML/docs/pages/ML-44-DeepLearningRNN2.md

 </figure>

 ### One-to-Many
 Suppose we want to create a music generation algorithm, where the goal is for the RNN to output a set of notes from a single number input, representing for example the music genre.
-One-to-many RNN, also called **sequence generation** algorithms, usually feed the output of a time-step $\hat{y}^{\langle t \rangle}$ to the next time-step (<a href="fig:otm">figure below</a>).
+One-to-many RNN, also called **sequence generation** algorithms, usually feed the output of a time-step $\hat{y}^{\langle t \rangle}$ to the next time-step (<a href="#fig:otm">Figure 128</a>).
 Sequence generative models have some more subtlety to them that are better explained in a dedicated section.